aitjcize/PyTox/README.rst

 =====
 Python binding for `Project Tox <https://github.com/irungentoo/ProjectTox-Core>`_.

-**NOTICE: Travis-CI currently build failed since tox network is under the transistion to the new toxcore, the test should pass after most tox users update their core.**

 PyTox provides a Pythonic binding, i.e Object-oriented instead of C style, raise exception instead of returning error code.
 A simple example is as follows:

 .. code-block:: python